commercekitchen/cpldl/docs/adding_a_subsite.md

 - [Set up the subsite styles and mixins](subsite_styles.md)

-- Add subsite Footer logo and logo link through subsite admin panel customization pages

-- Customize subsite texts through admin panel

-  - Custom banner greeting text
-  - Additional banner greeting content
-  - User dashboard subheader
-  - Retake quiz prompt (usually just 'Retake the Quiz' unless otherwise specified)
-  - Explanation of course colors (misspelled key in yaml file) - courses to be completed are displayed with the colors passed to the `course_widget` SASS mixin in the `_new_subdomain.scss` class.
-Completed courses are displayed in Gray by default.
-This sentence usually ends with the prompt "To add more to your plan,"

 - Create google analytics javascript partial in `views/shared/` as `_ga_new_subdomain.html.erb`.
 Use one of the existing GA files as a guide.
 Simply replace the analytics ID with the appropriate ID for the new subdomain:

   ```